WU-RDS/RMA2023/_book/14-rmdIntro.md

 ##
 ## data:  revenue by exp_group
 ## t = -4.4767, df = 283.33, p-value = 0.000011
-## alternative hypothesis: true difference in means between group control and group treatment is not equal to 0
+## alternative hypothesis: true difference in means is not equal to 0
 ## 95 percent confidence interval:
 ##  -626.0553 -243.6507
 ## sample estimates: